COVID: When and where is the infection risk high? | DW | 17.11.2021

 Now back to our question from the beginning: How high is the risk of infection when you're outside?
 Lower than when you're indoors, sure.
 (It increases when it's an outdoor choir practice!)
 But that doesn't mean that you should throw all caution to the wind.

 "Also in outdoor environments it is useful to wear masks when you're close to other people," Pöschl stressed.
-"Within one to two meters, you also have the risk of droplet infections.
+"Within 1 to 2 meters (3.3-6.6 feet), you also have the risk of droplet infections.
 These larger droplets that we all exhale can still hit other people, also in outside environments.
 And a single one of these droplets, about one millimeter in size, can lead to an infection with a very high probability if it comes from an infected person."

-So if you're planning on going to a Christmas market this holiday season, don't leave your mask at home just because the market is outside.
-Mask wearing doesn't only decrease the risk of catching COVID in indoor settings.
+So, if you're planning on going to a Christmas market this holiday season, don't leave your mask at home just because the market is outside.
+Mask wearing doesn't only decrease the risk of catching the coronavirus in indoor settings.
 As Pöschl said: "It's just even more urgent to use a mask indoors."